epfl-ada/ada-2024-project-robodatapioneers2024/README.md

 ## Abstract

-A 150 word description of the project idea and goals.
+> A 150 words description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?

 ## Research Questions

 * question1
 * question2

+## Proposed additional datasets
+We will use only YouNiverse dataset.

+## Methods

+## Proposed timeline

+## Organization within the team
+>A list of internal milestones up until project Milestone P3.

+## Questions for TAs
+>Add here any questions you have for us related to the proposed project.